-This is again this is the filament of size 1.57 mm.
-Now we can see that the filament a little is little distorted from the tip that is it would not enter the rollers properly.
+This is, the filament of size 1.57 mm.
+Now we can see that the filament a little distorted from the tip that is, it would not enter the rollers properly.

 The tip of the filament or the end of the filament is not proper.
-So, we are going to cut it they have cut it, so it is now flat at the end or screw at the end.
+So, we are going to cut it, they have cut it, so it is now flat at the end or screw at the end.
 So, this is the roller.
 This would help to take the filament forward when this rotates the filament is carried forward in this direction; upward direction.

 Now, we are entering the filament into the tube that is connected to the PU connector.
-And this tube is also very much according to the diameter of the filament 1.75 inside diameter 1.75 plus alliance.
-Alliance is 0.11 0.85 mm in a dia.
+And this tube is also very much according to the diameter of the filament, 1.75 inside diameter 1.75, plus allowance.
+Allowance is 0.11 0.85 mm in a dia.

-Now this PU supports to the filament support to is connected to the PU connector ok.
+Now this PU supports to, the filament supports is connected to the PU connector, ok.
 Now we will see that whether it is working properly or not.
-Now, we will lock the PU connecter, we have locked the PU virtue there, we lock this PU connector here as this is PU connector is locked here.
+Now, we will lock the PU connecter, we have locked the PU connector there, we lock this PU connector here as, this is PU connector is locked here.